My Dash & Lily’s Christmassy Tour of New York City

-Next we wanted to head to more Christmassy sights and Saks Fifth Avenue did NOT disappoint.
+Next, we head to more Christmassy sights and landed on Saks Fifth Avenue, which did NOT disappoint.
 I had no idea that they had this Frozen-themed light show happening.
 If you’re in the city, you MUST check it out!

 The next stop on my Dash & Lily’s Book of Dares tour is a spot that Dash sends Lily as “payback” for Macy’s.
 Dash sends Lily to FAO Schwarz on Christmas Eve.

 My favorite exchange from this section of the book: